 MOSFIRE will provide 10 filters in two six-position filter wheels (5 filters + open in each wheel).
-Although final specifications for the MOSFIRE filter set are not finalized, some likely placeholder specifications are shown in Table 10.
+Current plans are for MOSFIRE to have 5 standard filters.
+Specifications for these filters are given in Table 10.
+Additional filters may be installed prior to delivery depending on requirements identified for specific science programs.